-The recipient (and any "subrecipient" at any tier) must have written procedures in place to respond in the event of an actual or imminent "breach" (OMB M-17-12) if it (or a subrecipient)--(1) creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of "personally identifiable information (PII)" (2 CFR 200.79) within the scope of a DOJ grant-funded program or activity, or (2) uses or operates a "Federal information system" (OMB Circular A-130).
-The recipient's breach procedures must include a requirement to report actual or imminent breach of PII to DCJ no later than 24 hours after an occurrence of an actual breach, or the detection of an imminent breach.
+The recipient (and any "subrecipient" at any tier) must have written procedures in place to respond in the event of an actual or imminent "breach" (OMB M-17-12) if it (or a subrecipient) -- (1) creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of "Personally Identifiable Information (PII)" (2 CFR 200.1) within the scope of an DOJ grant-funded program or activity, or (2) uses or operates a "Federal information system" (OMB Circular A-130).
+The recipient's breach procedures must include a requirement to report actual or imminent breach of PII to an DOJ Program Manager no later than 24 hours after an occurrence of an actual breach, or the detection of an imminent breach.